Pooled Income Fund

 Charitable tax deduction

-You can receive a charitable income tax deduction in the year you fund the gift.
-The deductible amount depends on your age and the assumed payout rate established by the federal government.
+You may qualify for a charitable income tax deduction in the year you fund the gift.
+The deductible amount depends on several factors, including your age, the assumed payout rate established under federal rules and the details of the gift.
+Cru Foundation can help prepare information for you to review with your professional advisor.

 Simplicity